+• A student who withdraws or goes on leave of absence from the medical school during Years 1 or 2 shall be eligible for a refund of the normal charge for that semester during the first five weeks, based on the Brown University calendar, as follows:

+First two weeks

+Third week

+Fourth week

+Fifth week

+Fifth week

+80% refund

+60% refund

+40% refund

+20% refund

-- A student who withdraws or goes on leave of absence from the medical school during Years 1 or 2 shall be eligible for a refund of the normal charge for that semester during the first five weeks, based on the Brown University calendar, as follows: - First two weeks 80% refund - Third week 60% refund - \circ Fourth week 40% refund - Fifth week 20% refund - Students who receive a grade of no credit (NC) and must repeat the course are responsible for additional tuition payments during the academic period in which the course is repeated. - Additional tuition is charged for courses taken beyond the traditional course load. - Information about student accounts and electronic billing is found on the University Bursar's department site.
+- Students who receive a grade of no credit (NC) and must repeat the course are responsible for additional tuition payments during the academic period in which the course is repeated. - Additional tuition is charged for courses taken beyond the traditional course load. - Information about student accounts and electronic billing is found on the University Bursar's department site.